 Whether you decide to go with a fluffy stack of Blue Corn Pancakes for brunch or a filling burrito smothered with lots of cheese and red or green chili, you will surely want to come back for more before leaving!
 And just wait until you try a sopaipilla for dessert!
 Popular in the Southwest, this tasty fried bread is often served with honey as a sweet dessert after all that spicy food.
 It’s basically the perfect ending to a perfect meal.

 6. Watch a gorgeous sunset over the Sandia mountains

 Once you treat yourself to a breathtaking Albuquerque sunset, you will see why the mountains were named after the Spanish term for watermelon.
-One of the best places to catch a glimpse of the brilliant red glow over the mountains at sunset is Sandia Peak, which can be accessed via hike or tram ride.
+One of the best places to catch a glimpse of the brilliant red glow over the mountains at sunset is Sandia Peak.
+This point can be accessed via hike or tram ride.
 At an elevation of over 10,000 feet, you can see pretty much everything from up here.
 Plan on catching the tram at least an hour prior to sunset, bring with your camera, and then relax as you take in the tremendous views from one of several observation decks.
 And do not forget your jacket – even during the summer months- as the temps are often 20-30 degrees cooler than in town at this high of an elevation.

-More fun in the area!
+More fun attractions!

 Need more ideas for fun during your Albuquerque trip?
 Here’s a few more activities and attractions to consider adding to your itinerary!